Regulatory and Aquatics Specialist

 We are currently seeking a highly motivated and driven professional to join our growing team in the Environmental Division based out of our Cochrane Office.

-CCI Inc. is a leading multi-disciplinary engineering firm offering services in Engineering, Geotechnical, Construction Management, Environmental Management, Regulatory, Forestry, Planning & Reclamation, Wellpads & Access Roads and Pipeline Integrity.
+CCI Inc. is a leading multi-disciplinary engineering firm offering services in Pipeline & Facility Engineering, Geotechnical, Construction Management, Environmental, Forestry, Planning & Reclamation, Wellpads & Access Roads and Pipeline Integrity.
 Since 2004, we have established ourselves as experts in Trenchless Technology and Open-Cut pipeline construction methods.
-We are a driving force in the continuing advancement of Horizontal Directional Drilling (HDD) systems including annular pressure modeling, intercept design projects, specialized pullhead design, and pipeline pull-force modelling.
+We are a driving force in the continuing advancement of Horizontal Directional Drilling (HDD) systems.

-As CCI Inc. has been named one of Canada’s Best Managed Companies for the fourth year in a row, now is the best time to join our winning team!
+As CCI Inc. has been named one of Canada’s Best Managed Companies for the seventh year in a row, now is the best time to join our winning team!

-Reporting to the Regulatory and Environmental Coordinator, this position is responsible for completing environmental and regulatory reviews, regulatory applications and environmental management plans.
+Reporting to the General Manager – Environmental Services, this position is responsible for completing environmental and regulatory reviews, regulatory applications and environmental management plans.